HVO Fuel FAQ: Everything There is to Know About the FAME-Free Fuel

 |Stability from Oxidation||Average||Below Average – Poor||Excellent|

-A: Advanced second-generation HVO fuels have been designed to combat the operational and performance inadequacies of conventional fuels and earlier generation biofuels:
+A: Advanced second-generation biofuels, also known as advanced renewable fuels, have been designed to combat the operational and performance inadequacies of conventional fuels and earlier generation biofuels:

 Maintain or enhance the net CO2 emission profile of conventional biofuels